mavyric/GGtaskAPI/README.md

 - **Containerized**: Includes a multi-stage `Dockerfile` for lightweight and secure deployments.
 - **Tested**: Unit tests for all API endpoints.

+## Project Structure

+For this project, I've used a **flat structure**, keeping all the core logic in the `main` package.
+This approach is efficient and easy to navigate for smaller applications and microservices like this one.

+### Alternative: Layered Structure

+For a larger, production-grade application that is expected to scale, I would adopt a **layered structure**.
+This pattern separates concerns into distinct packages, improving maintainability and testability.
+An example of a layered structure would be:

+go-task-api/
+├── api/          // HTTP handlers
+├── model/        // Data structures (e.g., Task struct)
+├── store/        // Data storage logic
+└── main.go       // Wires everything together

+This separation makes the project easier to manage as it grows.
+By choosing the flat structure here, I've selected the most direct and appropriate design for the current scope of the project.

 ## 🛠️ Prerequisites

 - [Go](https://go.dev/doc/install) 1.18+